LeonardoZanotti/Zawnbe/README.md

 ```

 #### Error solving
+Probably when you run the program first time you will get an error.
-If you get "KeyError: 'cipher' you will need to go to the pytube folder.
+This error is "KeyError: 'cipher' and you will need to go to the pytube folder.
 For my case (linux), i go to

     /home/{user}/.local/lib/python3.7/site-packages/pytube